Twelve Little Wounds

 - Posted on: Nov 15 2017

 The healing power of human skin is miraculous.
 When the skin is wounded, the body goes into full healing mode, using platelets to first clot the wound and stem any blood flow.
 Next, to repair the skin, the body produces new collagen and elastin.
 These proteins are responsible for the skin’s firmness and elasticity.

 To harness this power, it’s been thought that creating a minor wound would trigger this healing power.
 The idea was first tried clinically in the 1950s, but there were problems with infection.
 Then as tattoos grew in popularity in the 1990s, attempts were made to treat scars with tattoo guns minus the ink.
 Following tattoo guns, skin-needling rollers came on the market.

 Today, the practice has developed and is called microneedling.
-At Dr. Fedele’s, our Medical Esthetician Jill Rosenberg performs our microneedling procedures to improve our patients’ skin by creating hundreds of microscopic wounds.
+At Dr. Fedele’s, our Medical Esthetician Susan Winney performs our microneedling procedures to improve our patients’ skin by creating hundreds of microscopic wounds.